What to Do If Dishwasher Doesn’t Fit Under the Counter

 To fill the gaps on the side of your dishwasher, read this section.

-Step 3: Alternatively, you may have to raise the dishwasher.
-In most cases, a dishwasher has adjustable feet that make it easier to fit into the rough opening.
+• Step 3: Alternatively, you may have to raise the dishwasher.
+In most cases, a dishwasher has adjustable feet that make fitting into the rough opening easier.

 The dishwasher door is also higher than the rest of the machine, hiding the gap between it and the countertop.